 Ore from the Westwood mine is processed on site.
-The original Doyon mill, constructed in the 1970s, was completely refurbished between 2011 and 2013 in order to efficiently treat ore from the Westwood mine.
+The original Doyon mill, constructed in the 1970s, was refurbished between 2011 and 2013 in order to efficiently process ore from the Westwood mine.
 The existing grinding, leaching, adsorption and stripping circuits were upgraded to replace obsolete equipment.
-Cyanide destruction capacity was also increased to treat the generated tailings.
+Cyanide destruction capacity was also increased to process the generated tailings.
+A new paste backfill plant was built to supply the Westwood underground operational needs.

 Preliminary assessments for the Westwood mine indicated a potential for economic recovery of the zinc, as well as gold, from the higher-grade zinc ore zones.
 This potential was not validated by subsequent drilling, and studies failed to justify the additional capital expenditure for the recovery of zinc by flotation.
 The operating plan retained includes processing of the higher-grade zinc ore zones by cyanidation only which will not give zinc credits but provide acceptable gold recovery.
 The mill design will be revised if additional zinc resources are identified.
 The mill refurbishment completed in early 2013 includes gold cyanidation and tailings cyanide destruction circuit upgrades.
+Throughput optimization work enabled an increase in capacity to 1,100,000 tpy, since commissioning of the plant.